English in Totnes (EiT) Booking Terms and Conditions

 Public holidays / school closure

-Lessons continue as usual on national public holidays, except for the Christmas holiday period when English in Totnes will be closed and no social activities will be organised from 17/12/21 – 03/01/2022.
+Lessons continue as usual on national public holidays, except for the Christmas holiday period when English in Totnes will be closed from 18/12/21 – 03/01/2022.

 Timetable and courses

-Our year-round General English and Cultural Experience timetable is based on three 1 hour lessons a day.
-There is a break of 15 minutes between each lesson.
+Our year-round General English timetable is based on tw 1.5 hour lessons a day.
+There is a break of 30 minutes between lessons.

 One-to-one lessons are arranged throughout the day based on availability of teachers.

-Summer course timetables- please see Handbooks on our website for up to date information.
+Summer course, 50 plus and Walking timetables- please see our website for up to date information.

 Please note that we may need to change course and social programme times in order to maintain a COVID19 secure environment for all our students and staff.
 In the event of the school being closed due to a COVID19 lockdown or outbreak, lessons will automatically move online and students can join them from their homestay or other accommodation.